JensCarlberg/TeaTimer/README.md

 # TeaTimer
-Timer for tea controllade by RFID tahs and reporting to a server for statistics
+Timer for teas controlled by RFID tags and reporting to a server for statistics.